Paris: Music

 Immediately after the war, the Saint-Germain-des-Prés quarter and the nearby Saint-Michel quarter became home to many small jazz clubs, including the Caveau des Lorientais, the Club Saint-Germain, the Rose Rouge, the Vieux-Colombier, and the most famous, Le Tabou.
 They introduced Parisians to the music of Claude Luter, Boris Vian, Sydney Bechet, Mezz Mezzrow, and Henri Salvador.
 Most of the clubs closed by the early 1960s, as musical tastes shifted toward rock and roll.

 Some of the finest manouche musicians in the world are found here playing the cafés of the city at night.
 Some of the more notable jazz venues include the New Morning, Le Sunset, La Chope des Puces and Bouquet du Nord.
 Several yearly festivals take place in Paris, including the Paris Jazz Festival and the rock festival Rock en Seine.
-The Orchestre de Paris was established in 1967.
-December 2015 was the 100th anniversary of the birth of Édith Piaf—widely regarded as France's national chanteuse and one of France's greatest international stars.
+The Orchestre de Paris was established in 1967. Édith Piaf is widely regarded as France's national chanteuse and one of France's greatest international stars.

 Paris has a big hip hop scene.
 This music became popular during the 1980s.